AdaSD: Adaptive Speculative Decoding for Efficient Language Model Inference: Adaptive Speculative Decoding

 \subsection{Overview}

 We propose Adaptive Speculative Decoding (AdaSD), a hyperparameter-free scheme for efficient LLM inference.
-AdaSD differs from prior methods in that it requires neither additional training nor any model- or task-specific information in advance, and it optimizes decoding decisions by taking both the draft and target models into account.
+AdaSD differs from prior methods in that it requires neither additional training nor any model- or task-specific information in advance.
+Moreover, it optimizes the decoding decisions by taking both the draft and target models into account.
 In particular, it eliminates the burden of hyperparameter tuning, which often requires exhaustive search and manual effort.

-AdaSD operates with two thresholds.
-The \emph{generation threshold} (Section~\ref{sec:generation_threshold}) determines when the draft model should stop generating candidate tokens and hand them off to the target model.
-The \emph{verification threshold} (Section~\ref{sec:verification_threshold}) regulates the acceptable level of dissimilarity between the probability distributions of the draft and target models.
+AdaSD consists of two steps.
+The \emph{generation} step (Section~\ref{sec:generation}) determines when the draft model should stop generating candidate tokens and hand them off to the target model.
+The \emph{verification} step (Section~\ref{sec:verification}) regulates the acceptable level of dissimilarity between the probability distributions of the draft and target models.
 The workflow of AdaSD is illustrated in Figure~\ref{fig:adasd}.

-To further improve efficiency, AdaSD introduces a heuristic feedback mechanism that adaptively adjusts thresholds during inference.
-Instead of relying on pre-analysis of models or tasks, AdaSD dynamically leverages statistics from previously generated tokens to compute entropy and JS distance, and uses them to update thresholds on the fly.
-Further details of the algorithm are provided in Appendix~\ref{sec:algorithm_of_adasd}.
+To further improve efficiency, AdaSD introduces a heuristic feedback mechanism that adaptively adjusts decision rules during inference.
+Instead of relying on pre-analysis of models or tasks, AdaSD dynamically leverages statistics from previously generated tokens to compute entropy and JS distance to update decision rules on the fly.
+The algorithm of our method is provided in Appendix~\ref{sec:algorithm_of_adasd}.